bigtreetech/docs/docs/PandaTouch.md

     * `Flow Calibration` (`P1P` and `P1S` do not have this feature, so these models of printers will not display this option.)
     * `Timelapse`
     * `Use AMS` (Panda Touch will automatically identify whether this printer has AMS plugged in and then determine whether this option needs to be displayed.)
+    * `Auto Power-Off` (Automatically detects the online Panda PWR and enables the automatic power-off feature.)
+    * `RST Usage` (Automatically detects the online Panda PWR and resets the power usage of Panda PWR)
   <br><img src=img/PandaTouch/start_print_one.png width="600"/>

 * Please make sure that the sliced `.3mf` file is compatible with the selected printer.